 Visit the institution website for COVID‑19 updates

-- Bachelor degree with a minimum 2:2 (hons) in health-related science or equivalent qualification.
-For example, but not limited to- Biomedical Sciences, Biochemistry, Medical Genetics, Anatomy and Human Biology and Radiography.
+- Bachelor degree with a minimum 2:2 (hons) in a biomedical science, health-related science or equivalent qualification.
+For example, but not limited to- Anatomical Science, Applied Medical Science, Biomedical Science, Biochemistry, Medical Genetics, Anatomy and Human Biology, Healthcare Science (EG Audiology and Cardiac Physiology), and Allied Health Professions such as Radiography, Physiotherapy and Paramedic Studies

 We encourage applications from candidates already working in healthcare and can demonstrate/evidence (usually through continuing Professional Development – CPD) the ability to study at Masters Level.
 This will apply to candidates who have not studied in the last 5 years.

 Ideally, you should have recent experience of volunteering or employment in a healthcare setting/environment.
-However, we are also looking for transferable skills from other similar activates, such as paid employment.
+However, we are also looking for transferable skills from other similar activates, such as voluntary work or paid employment.

 Due to the limited biology content, a number of Nursing Degrees are not appropriate for consideration for entry onto the course.
 If in doubt, please email the Admissions Team with details of the modules and content of your degree.